Work as

 Your tasks:

-50% Draw up budgets for potential projects
+50% Prepare budgets for potential projects

-15% Participating in meetings
+15% Participate in meetings

-5% Other activities
+5% Other tasks

-Your choice: Your strengths: Introduction
+Your choice: Introduction and response